puhitaku/r3build/README.md

  - Python 3.8.3 + Debian Linux 10 (Buster)
  - Python 3.8.3 + macOS 10.14.6 Mojave
+ - Python 3.8.3 + macOS 10.15.4 Catalina

-It should work on any platform with Python 3.6+.
+It should work on any platform with Python 3.7+.

 Motivation